systemsdk/docker-nginx-php-laravel/readme.md

 Note 1: Please run next cmd after above step 2 if you are using Linux OS: `sudo usermod -aG docker $USER`

-Note 2: If you are using docker desktop for MacOS 12.2 or later - please enable [virtiofs](https://www.docker.com/blog/speed-boost-achievement-unlocked-on-docker-desktop-4-6-for-mac/) for performance.
+Note 2: If you are using Docker Desktop for MacOS 12.2 or later - please enable [virtiofs](https://www.docker.com/blog/speed-boost-achievement-unlocked-on-docker-desktop-4-6-for-mac/) for performance (enabled by default since Docker Desktop v4.22).

 ## Setting up DEV environment
 1.You can clone this repository from GitHub or install via composer.